-A much healthier alternative to store-bought chips, and just as good.
+It is a much healthier alternative to store-bought chips, and they are just as good.
 We think they’re better, actually.

 How to make homemade chips:

 Use a mandoline (or a very steady hand) to slice a potato into very thin slices.
-Spray a microwave-safe plate with cooking spray and lay slices on the plate, making sure they don’t overlap.
-Coat potato slices with more cooking spray, salt, and any other seasonings.
+Spray a microwave-safe plate with cooking spray and lay slices on the plate, ensuring they don’t overlap.
+Coat potato slices with more cooking spray, salt, and any other seasonings you like.